learnpoint/learnpoint-api-docs/README.md

 * Added WorkPhone (string?) to models StaffMember and FullStaffMember.
   * New scope for WorkPhone: learnpointbulkapi.workphone.read
-* Added ExtendedProperties to Group and FullGroup to expose OFFICIAL_EDUCATION_CODE_MYH
+* Added ExternalIdentifiers to Group and FullGroup
 * Added Points to CourseDefinition
 * Added Subject to CourseDefinition